stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `create` action will be used to resend confirmation instructions to an unconfirmed user.
 We still need to build this mailer, and we still need to send this mailer when a user initially signs up.
 This action will be requested via the form on `app/views/confirmations/new.html.erb`.
 Note that we call `downcase` on the email to account for case sensitivity when searching.
 > - The `edit` action is used to confirm a user's email.
 This will be the page that a user lands on when they click the confirmation link in their email.
 We still need to build this.
-Note that we're looking up a user through their `confirmation_token` and not their email or ID.
-This is because The `confirmation_token` is randomly generated and can't be easily guessed unlike an email or numeric ID.
+Note that we're looking up a user through the [find_signed](https://api.rubyonrails.org/classes/ActiveRecord/SignedId/ClassMethods.html#method-i-find_signed) method and not their email or ID.
+This is because The `confirmation_token` is randomly generated and can't be guessed or tampered with unlike an email or numeric ID.
 This is also why we added `param: :confirmation_token` as a [named route parameter](https://guides.rubyonrails.org/routing.html#overriding-named-route-parameters).
-Note that we check if their confirmation token has expired before confirming their account.
+>  - You'll remember that the `confirmation_token` is a [signed_id](https://api.rubyonrails.org/classes/ActiveRecord/SignedId.html#method-i-signed_id), and is set to expire in 10 minutes.
+You'll also note that we need to pass the method `purpose: :confirm_email` to be consistent with the purpose that was set in the `generate_confirmation_token` method.

 ## Step 5: Create Confirmation Mailer